 - The phrase ‘intended outcome” is what the organization intends to achieve by implementing its environmental management system.
-This includes enhancement of environmental performance, fulfilment of compliance obligations and achievement of environmental objectives.
+This includes enhancement of environmental performance, the fulfillment of compliance obligations and achievement of environmental objectives.
 Organizations can set additional intended outcomes for their environmental management system.
-For example, consistent with their commitment to protection of the environment, an organization may establish an intended outcome to work towards sustainable development.
+For example, consistent with its commitment to the protection of the environment, an organization may establish an intended outcome to work towards sustainable development.

 - the external cultural, social, political, legal, regulatory, financial, technological, economic, natural and competitive circumstances, whether international, national, regional or local;